aouriarte/aouriarte/README.md

 But I'm new to programming, so I like to share what I know and, above all, learn from others. 🙋🏻‍♂️ (I am also a graphic designer! 🎨).

-📚 Now I am studying the HENRY.
+📚 Now I am studying in HENRY.
 A bootcamp of +800 hours.
 I was able to learn technologies such as:

 ### Front-End: